-- You need to communicate with robots.
 Before you even get a chance to share your knowledge with human visitors, you have to make it clear enough to search engines that they’ll offer the site to people.
 If you’re offering geothermal heat pumps, “high efficiency home comfort systems” isn’t really a smarter way to put it — but it’s harder for search engines to figure out.

-- You need to answer “Am I in the right place?” before you answer anything else.
 Visitors who reach your website via search will spend a few seconds (5-12, typically) deciding whether they’re in the right place before they settle in to read what you have to say.
 That means that you have to show what you offer immediately.
 Your homepage is greeting visitors, offering them a seat, maybe giving them a cup of coffee — not dumb, but different from meeting them at the door with a disquisition.

 Organize and present your information to your visitors in ways that will be useful to them.
 Make sure, too, that your website does its job for your company as well by offering your goods and services to visitors along with that useful information.

 Then your content can be as smart, sharp, clever, and even erudite as you want…and as your visitors need.

 As society goes automatic it’s going to bite us in the end.
 It used to be that computers were to help make the work load easier not replace humans.

 However I don’t blame the actual companies but the trend since the 1970s to send jobs to China where they work for 2 dollars a day and a bowl of rice locked in a factory *literially* 12 hours a day.